Ollie Persey

 Overview

 Ollie is ranked as a Tier 1 Rising Star in the Legal 500 for his community care practice, which spans age assessments, asylum support, welfare benefits, and health and social care.
-He co-convenes Garden Court’s Community Care Team and acts in complex and urgent cases as sole counsel and led junior.
+He is a contributing author of Legal Action Group's 'Migrant Support Handbook'.
+He co-convenes Garden Court’s Community Care Team and the Deaf Legal Network.

 Notable Cases

-• ECPAT UK & Brighton & Hove City Council v SSHD [2023] EWHC 1953 (Admin): acted for a successful claimant in the high-profile litigation challenging the SSHD’s use of hotels to accommodate unaccompanied asylum seeking children outside of the National Transfer Scheme.
+ECPAT UK & Brighton & Hove City Council v SSHD [2023] EWHC 1953 (Admin) (Judgment No. 1); [2023] EWHC 2199 (Admin) ; [2023] EWHC 3030 (Admin) [2024] EWHC 1353 (Admin) (Judgment No. 4): Acted for a successful claimant in the high-profile and long-running litigation challenging the SSHD’s use of hotels to accommodate unaccompanied asylum-seeking children outside of the National Transfer Scheme.
+The High Court granted the first-ever suspended quashing order with conditions attached.
+Over the course of 11 hearings and 4 judgments, the High Court supervised the closure of all the unlawful hotels.

 Contact Ollie